 Our Senior Scholars are honored at a graduation reception recognizing their achievements, leadership and service.
 This celebration is a special time for all Luckyday Scholars!

 The connection to the Luckyday Community doesn’t end at graduation.
-A robust network of Luckyday Scholars at all three Mississippi Universities helps connect Scholars across generations and majors.
-New Alumni events are being planned and will be an exciting part of the Luckyday experience.
+A robust network of Luckyday Scholars across all three Mississippi Universities helps connect Scholars across generations and majors.